Q3 results previews: Paytm, ITC, Tata Power and SBI

 Dozens of companies are scheduled to report their quarter results later today.
-They incldued ITC, State Bank of India (SBI), Tata Power and One 97 Communications (Paytm).
+They included ITC, State Bank of India (SBI), Tata Power and One 97 Communications (Paytm).
 While SBI is expected to log over 60 per cent jump in net profit, Tata Power results could be fuelled by one-time gains.
 ITC may log a single digit rise in profit while Paytm may see narrowing of losses for the quarter, analyst estimates suggest.

 SBI Q3 results preview